RTEMS/rtems-docs/c-user/clock/background.rst

 Required Support
 ----------------

-For the features provided by the clock manager to be utilized, periodic timer interrupts are required.
-Therefore, a real-time clock or hardware timer is necessary to create the timer interrupts.
-The clock tick directive is normally called by the timer ISR to announce to RTEMS that a system clock tick has occurred.
-Elapsed time is measured in ticks.
-A tick is defined to be an integral number of microseconds which is specified by the user in the Configuration Table.
+For the features provided by the Clock Manager to be utilized, a :term:`Clock Driver` is required.
+The Clock Driver usually provides a clock interrupt which is serviced on each configured processor at each :term:`clock tick`.
+In addition, the Clock Driver provides three clock sources:

+* clock tick

+* :term:`CLOCK_REALTIME`

+* :term:`CLOCK_MONOTONIC`

+The time of these clock sources advances at each clock tick.
+This yields the time of the clock sources in a coarse resolution.
+To get the time of the ``CLOCK_REALTIME`` or ``CLOCK_MONOTONIC`` clock sources in a higher resolution, the Clock Driver may use a clock device to get the time between clock ticks.

 .. _Time and Date Data Structures:

 Time and Date Data Structures
 -----------------------------

-The clock facilities of the clock manager operate upon calendar time.
+The clock facilities of the Clock Manager operate upon calendar time.
 These directives utilize the following date and time structure for the native time and date format: